The second Emperor GongMin (Zhu Yunwen) is replaced in Coup Campaign (1399 AD

 Another invasion by a Foreign Tribe, the Ching are a Tungusic people native to Manchuria.
 The Manchu first unite Manchuria, Mongolia and parts of Shandong Province, then establish a parallel Dynasty.

 When a peasant rebellion sweeps through Hebei and the City of Beijing, Ming Emperor ChongZhen commits suicide.
-After the rebels reign choas on the Capital, the Ching armies sweep in to take Victory.
+After the rebels reign choas on the Capital, the Qing armies sweep in to take Victory.

 Capital City: Beijing, after capture of City and pacification of Beijing from Revolt.